Ways alcohol causes cancer

 Hormones

-Consuming a large amount of alcohol can cause circulating oestrogen levels to rise.
+Drinking a lot of alcohol can increase circulating oestrogen levels

 Increased circulating levels of oestrogen alters structural development of mammary glands